Anyone can be a professional translator with the right translator qualifications.

 Some people believe in having a positive attitude.

 Others think that having an abundance attitude is the key.

 Yet others say you should have an obsessive attitude about what you want to pursue.

 Any one of those will work.
 A combination of them will also work.

 Other attitudes that lead to success are also acceptable.

 Figure out what drives you.
 Understand the type of attitude you need to have to drive you in the direction you want to go.
+Know why you want to become a translator.
 And then use that attitude to fuel your desire to work in the translation industry.

 You definitely need to know two languages in order to be a translator.
 I get emails every once in a while from people who want to become translators but they only speak one language.